Last updated 01/11/2023

 Your safety and health are Piedmont Cancer Institute's priority.
-With COVID-19 in our community, we are taking steps to limit the spread of this and other serious respiratory viruses.
+We continue to monitor COVID-19 very closely and take steps to limit the spread of this and other serious respiratory illnesses.

-All patients with fever (temperature greater than 100°) and respiratory symptoms such as cough and/or shortness of breath are asked to call and report their symptoms to their physician's nurse prior to their appointment.
-Because of the large volume of immunocompromised patients treated in our offices, patients with fever plus respiratory symptoms may be referred elsewhere for evaluation and treatment.
-Caregivers and visitors with fever and respiratory symptoms are asked to avoid coming to our offices until they have been without fever for 72 hours without the aid of fever lowering medications and to follow all CDC guidelines regarding home isolation and self-quarantine.
+All patients with fever (temperature greater than 100 degrees), body aches, and/or respiratory symptoms such as cough and/or shortness of breath are asked to call and report their symptoms to their physician's nurse prior to their appointment.
+Because of the large volume of immunocompromised patients treated in our offices, patients with fever plus other symptoms may be referred elsewhere for evaluation and treatment.
+Caregivers and visitors with fever and/or respiratory symptoms are asked to avoid coming to our offices and they are encouraged to seek medical evaluation.

 Patients and caregivers who have been diagnosed with COVID-19 may return to a Piedmont Cancer Institute location only after the criteria for discontinuing home isolation have been met.
 The criteria can be found here - https://www.cdc.gov/coronavirus/2019-ncov/hcp/duration-isolation.html.

 Individuals are not required to quarantine following a Covid-19 exposure as long as they have no symptoms of COVID-19.
 Additional information can be found here - https://dph.georgia.gov/contact.

 The physicians and advanced practitioners of Piedmont Cancer Institute encourage all individuals to receive vaccination against COVID-19.
 Vaccines are readily available in the community and can be located using the CDC Vaccine Finder - https://www.vaccines.gov/search/.

 For specific answers to Frequently Asked Questions, click here - https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html.